aros-development-team/AROS/arch/all-ios/README.txt

  3. RUNNING.

  Simulator version runs without problems.
 Device version is of course not signed, it runs only on jailbroken machines.
-There is some support for creating signed version; because if semi-proprietary nature of the thing i won't describe it here.
+There is some support for creating signed version, but because of proprietary nature of the thing i won't describe it here.
 In fact it's very easy to discover how to create a signed bundle, just read the mmakefile.src and accompanying shell scripts.
 Of course you need a developer certificate and provisioning profile for this.
 I use my company's test profile and it works.
 However i would not expect that Apple would ever permit to release such an application in their AppStore, so code signing is a purely experimental feature,